docker/docs/installation/install-production.md

 above to run.

 So on each host that you want to be part of the UCP cluster, [install CS Docker Engine 1.12.0 or above](https://docs.docker.com/docker-trusted-registry/cs-engine/install/).
 In the case where you are creating a VM template with CS Engine already installed, make sure that `/etc/docker/key.json` is not included in the image.
-You can do this by simply removing `/etc/docker/key.json` and restarting Docker on each node.
+You can do this by simply removing `/etc/docker/key.json`.
+You can then restart Docker on each node, which will generate new `/etc/docker/key.json` files.

 ## Step 3: Customize named volumes